happywang23/getting-started/syllabus.md

 must provide citation of the source of inspiration if do refer to the online sites.
 All work will be submitted via github.

-### Programming Assignments Programming assignments will be tested
+### Programming Assignments

-using Ubuntu and are expected to be developed and run in that environment.
+Programming assignments will be tested using Ubuntu and are expected to be developed and run in that environment.
 We will provide you instructions for setting up your environment.
 Any submission that does not compile will be penalized **50%**.

-### Evaluation: The following grading criteria are tentative and are
+### Evaluation

-subject to change.
+The following grading criteria are tentative and are subject to change.
 Each graded item in this course will be assigned a certain number of points.
 Your final grade will be computed as the total number of points you achieved divided by the number of points possible.